 Dresden is in the part of Germany that is considered East Germany that was controlled by the Soviet Union until the fall of the Berlin Wall which reunited East and West Germany in 1990.
 Dresden has had an interesting history, one that included a very controversial air raid which left Dresden smoldering in ashes.

 Today, decades from the horrors of WWII, Dresden is up and running again with such vibrancy, you could hardly tell it once had a dark history.
 But it’s hard to visit Dresden and not see some of the lingering signs of its dark history.
+Dresden though with worth a longer visit though if you have time as there are many amazing day trips from Dresden, for example visiting the Bastei Rocks and Moritzburg Castle!

 Headed to Dresden?
 PIN IT FOR LATER!!

-The first thing I wanted to see in Dresden was the Zwinger which is a beautiful Baroque building which looks like it could be a palace, but it’s not.
+There are many things to do in Dresden, but the first thing I wanted to see in Dresden was the Zwinger which is a beautiful Baroque building which looks like it could be a palace, but it’s not.
 It was once used to stage tournaments, festivals and firework displays which is completely surround by galleries.
 You can walk upstairs on a large portion of the building or walk down into the beautiful garden down below.

 As a WWII history buff, I was really interested in the damage done to Dresden during the war.
 The bombing of Dresden during the war destroyed almost all of the main city center.
 The bombing of Dresden is still a heavily debated topic which was carried out by the US and British forces by dropping 2431 tons of high explosive bombs.
 Today, the city has been rebuilt from the ground up and you can still see scars on the buildings.